abomaher/abomaher/README.md

 I don't like management directly.
 I like the team's fun, collaborative spirit that deals with pressure professionally.

-### 😄 You can show down samples codes for programming languages ​​that I have experience with and have worked on for periods of time...
+### 😄 You can see a sample of the programming codes of the programming languages ​​he masters below...